sircharlo/meeting-media-manager/.github/pull_request_template.md

 ## Proposed Changes

-Short and consise description of the changes in this pull request.
+A clear and concise description of the changes in this pull request.

 If applicable, list the changes in a list: